kuriboshi/lips/docs/reference.md

 - `home` This variable contains the home directory of the user.
 - `history` In the `history` variable the history list is built.
-This is for internal use and proper functioning of `lips` is not garantueed if history is set to funny values.
+This is for internal use and proper functioning of `lips` is not guaranteed if history is set to funny values.
 - `histnum` The variable `histnum` contains the number on the current `lips` interaction.
 The same warnings apply to histnum as to history.